-- (ii) how the arrangement will vary the effect of the terms; and - (iii) how the employee will be better off overall in relation to the terms and conditions of his or her employment as a result of the arrangement; and - (e) states the day on which the arrangement commences. - 5.
-The employer must give the employee a copy of the individual flexibility arrangement within 14 days after it is agreed to. - 6.
-The employer or employee may terminate the individual flexibility arrangement: - (a) by giving no more than 28 days written notice to the other party to the arrangement; or - (b) if the employer and employee agree in writing at any time.
+(ii) how the arrangement will vary the effect of the terms; and

+(iii) how the employee will be better off overall in relation to the terms and conditions of his or her employment as a result of the arrangement; and

+(e) states the day on which the arrangement commences; and

+(f) describes how the individual flexibility arrangement can be terminated.

+- 7. The employer must give the employee a copy of the individual flexibility arrangement within 14 days after it is agreed to. - 8.
+The employer or employee may terminate the individual flexibility arrangement: (a) at any time, by agreement in writing between the employer and the employee; or
-21. FOUL AND NAUSEOUS LINEN

-(a) An allowance of 0.05% of the standard rate per hour or part thereof will be paid to an employee in any classification if they are engaged in handling linen of a nauseous nature other than linen sealed in airtight containers and/or for work which is of an unusually dirty or offensive nature having regard to the duty normally performed by such employee in such classification.
-Any employee who is entitled to be paid an allowance will be paid a minimum sum of 0.36% of the standard rate for work performed in any week.
+(b) by the employer or the employee giving 28 days written notice to the other party.

+- 9. An individual flexibility arrangement terminated in accordance with clause (8)(b) ceases to have effect at the end of the period of notice required under that clause. - 10.
+The employer or employee may use the dispute settlement procedure in this enterprise agreement to deal with disputes that may arise concerning the matters dealt with in the individual flexibility arrangement.

-22. HIGHER DUTIES
+25. HIGHER DUTIES